Important Dates

 - You cannot enroll in a course after the add/drop period has concluded.

 Any course, seminar, clinic, or externship that reaches its max capacity will generate a waitlist.
-The waitlist comprises students who requested the activity as a primary request during advance registration and were closed out.
-An alternate request will not generate a spot on the waitlist.
+The waitlist comprises students who requested the activity as a PRIMARY request during advance registration and were closed out.
+It is important to note that alternate requests do not land on the waitlist.

-The waitlist is generated from the scheduler results and students are listed in priority order of the initial request.
+The waitlist is generated from the scheduler results and students are listed in priority order, 3Ls followed by 2Ls, and then by the rank of the primary request.

-We will work through all waitlists each day and send out emails (after 12:00 p.m.) to those who are able to be enrolled.
-You will have until noon the following day to accept your offer to join the class.
+We will work through waitlists each day.
+We typically send out invitations to enroll via email each day after 12:00 pm.
+You will have until noon the following day to accept your offer to join the class and claim the permit.

-Once we have worked through the waitlist, if spots are still available then the class will be open for students to register directly on Penn InTouch.
+Once we have worked through the full waitlist, and if spots are still available in the course, we will open the course for students to register directly in Path@Penn.

 First-Year Students

 You have the opportunity to request enrollment in two spring electives, choosing one course from the regulatory elective group and one course from the general elective group.
-(The Registrar’s Office will enroll you in your required spring courses: Constitutional Law, Criminal Law, and Legal Practice Skills.)
+The Registrar’s Office will enroll you in your required spring courses: Constitutional Law, Criminal Law, Civil Procedure (for Section 3) and Legal Practice Skills.

 Regulatory Electives (choose one as a primary + one as an alternate)